Taztingo/provenance-cli/README.md

-# provenance-shell
+# provenance-script
-A CLI to improve user experience with Provenance.
+A script manager to improve Provenance user experience.

 # Usage